addyosmani/backbone-fundamentals/README.md

 It's important to understand what the original MVC pattern was aiming to solve as it's mutated quite heavily since the days of it's origin.
 Back in the 70's, graphical user-interfaces were far and few between and a concept known as [Separated Presentation](http://martinfowler.com/eaaDev/uiArchs.html) began to be used as a means to make a clear division between domain objects which modelled concepts in the real world (e.g a photo, a person) and the presentation objects which were rendered to the user's screen.

-The Smalltalk-80 implementaion of MVC took this concept further and had an objective of separating out the application logic from the user interface.
+The Smalltalk-80 implementation of MVC took this concept further and had an objective of separating out the application logic from the user interface.
 The idea was that decoupling these parts of the application would also allow the reuse of models for other interfaces in the application.
 There are some interesting points worth noting about Smalltalk-80's MVC architecture:

 * A Domain element was known as a Model and were ignorant of the user-interface (Views and Controllers)
 * Presentation was taken care of by the View and the Controller, but there wasn't just a single view and controller.
 A View-Controller pair was required for each element being displayed on the screen and so there was no true separation between them